intentor/adic/README.md

 1. Unity Awake()
 2. ContextRoot calls SetupContainers()
-3. Container generates cache for its types
+3. ContextRoot asks for each container to generate cache for its types
 4. ContextRoot calls Init()
 5. Unity Start() on all MonoBehaviours
 6. Injection on MonoBehaviours
-7. Unity Update() is called, which results in Tick() being called for all ITickable objects (in the order specified in the installers)?
+7. Unity Update() is called on every object that implemented IUpdateable
 8. Scene is destroyed
 9. Dispose() is called on every object that implemented IDispose